univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 Password change by user via UCS portal page
 -------------------------------------------

-Every logged in user can change his own password by opening the menu via the hamburger icon in the top right corner and selecting :menuselection:`User settings --> Change password`.
+Every logged in user can change their own password by opening the menu via the hamburger icon in the top right corner and selecting :menuselection:`User settings --> Change password`.
 The change is performed directly via the PAM stack (see :ref:`computers-Authentication-PAM`) and is then available centrally for all